epi155/recfm-java/recfm-java-addon/README.md

 `DigitOrBlank`
 : digit or all space characters is accepted

-<a name='fld.regx'>regex</a> if present indicates that the value must satisfy the regular expression, this check
+<ins id='fld.regx'>regex</ins> if present indicates that the value must satisfy the regular expression, this check
 overrides the [check](#fld.ichk) one.
 Regex control, on setter, is performed after any pad / truncate normalizations

-<a name='fld.ialign'>align</a> indicates the direction to align the field in case the supplied length is different from
+<ins id='fld.ialign'>align</ins> indicates the direction to align the field in case the supplied length is different from
 the available one.

 #### <a name="434">4.3.4.
 Domain </a>